Peter Felt

 Peter Felt (December 1, 1784 – July 31, 1866) was a New Hampshire politician and pioneer, among the early settlers of Quincy, Illinois.
 He joined the abolitionist movement and helped found the first Congregational church in the state.

 Early life and family

 Peter Felt was born in Temple, New Hampshire, in 1784.
 He was a descendent of English emigrant and Massachusetts colonist George Felt.

 Peter was the fourth of the nine surviving children (out of 13), the second male, born to Peter Felt Sr. (1745-1817) and Lucy Andrews (1748-1805).
 His parents were married in Concord, Massachusetts, in 1769, by Rev. William Emerson, the grandfather of the noted American essayist Ralph Waldo Emerson.

+In 1763, Peter's father and uncle, Aaron Felt, came to Temple, New Hampshire, from their birthplace in Lynn, Massachusetts.
+Aaron built a house and operated an inn, which became known as the Felt-Young-Duval House and was down the road from his brother Peter Sr.'s home, later called the Felt-Tobey-Scott House.
+Aaron was said to have owned the first clock in town.
+He played the violin.

-Peter's father, the son of Aaron Felt and Mercy Waite, was one of six Felt brothers who served in the American Revolution, including at the Battles of Lexington and Concord; all survived, though two were wounded.
-Peter Sr. served as a sergeant at the Battles of Saratoga.
+Peter Sr. was one of the six sons of Aaron Felt and Mercy Waite all of whom served in the American Revolution, including at the Battles of Lexington and Concord.
+All survived, though two were wounded.

+Peter Sr. marched with Capt.
+Ezra Town's company, Col. James Reed's regiment, under General John Sullivanduring the Quebec campaign in 1776 and served as a sergeant at the Battles of Saratoga.

-He was a shoemaker by trade, and after the war erected a commodious house in Temple, New Hampshire, that still stands.
+Peter Felt Sr. was a shoemaker by trade, and after the war, he erected a "commodious house" southeast of Temple village that still stands.
+He worked in a small room on the second floor in front of one of the home's nine fireplaces.